aarya-bhatia/irc/Notes.md

 - if user in offline map-> send AWAY to user
 - if user in online map-> send message to target user
 - If user not found -> send error to user
-- If target is channel -> send to all online users in channel
+- If target is channel -> send to all online username_to_user_map in channel

 ## Server stop event